Essex County Council - Provider Hub

 Essex currently holds numerous contracts with multiple providers to support these services.
 These are:

-• Additional Reablement Capacity (ARC) Contracts: Five separate contracts with four providers, placed in each of the five localities across Essex to support demand pressures for out of hospital and to support community referrals.
+• Additional Reablement Capacity (ARC) Contracts: Five separate contracts with four providers, placed in each of the five service localities across Essex to support demand pressures for out of hospital and to support community referrals.

 Market Rating